xmtp/XIPs/XIPs/xip-sender-defined-identity.md

 A string that contains the peer user's Web3 name.
 If present, it must be a valid Web3 name whose ownership can be verified onchain.

 ### pfpUri
 The pfpUri contains a URI that resolves to an image that should be used as the sender's pfp.
-This URI MUST conform to the [Farcaster Conanical URI specification](https://github.com/farcasterxyz/protocol/discussions/72).
+This URI MUST conform to the [Farcaster Canonical URI specification](https://github.com/farcasterxyz/protocol/discussions/72).

 The rationale behind using the Farcaster Canonical URI specification is to enable clients to send NFTs from various chains as the pfp in addition to `https` URIs.